stfwn/neural-network-pruning/report/3-conclusion.md

 layer is an interesting pattern, and there may be a regularity here that is surely worth spending time and resources on to uncover in further research.

-Overall, the search for winning tickets in the lottery as defined by
-@frankle2019 is a promising one, and the research presented here shows there may be much to gain from the investigation of different initialization strategies with respect to this search.
+Overall, the search for a winning ticket-generating algorithm in the lottery as defined by @frankle2019 is a promising one, and the research presented here shows there may be much to gain from the investigation of different initialization strategies with respect to this search.